 We continue to make investments in our business, including capital expenditures.
+The Company acquired Eminence Biotechnology and Asuragen, Inc. during fiscal year 2021 for a total of approximately \$225.4 million, net of cash acquired.
 The Company did not make any acquisitions in fiscal 2020.
-Net cash paid for acquisitions of Quad, Exosome, and B-MoGen was \$289.5 million in fiscal 2019, a substantial increase from the net cash paid of \$67.9 million for the Trevigen, Atlanta Biologicals and Eurocell Diagnostics acquisitions in fiscal 2018.
+Net cash paid for acquisitions of Quad, Exosome, and B-MoGen was \$289.5 million in fiscal 2019.

-The Company's net proceeds (outflow) from the purchase, sale and maturity of available-for-sale investments in fiscal 2020, 2019, and 2018 were \$76.9 million, (\$21.9 million), and \$27.8 million, respectively.
+The Company's net proceeds (outflow) from the purchase, sale and maturity of available-for-sale investments in fiscal 2021, 2020, and 2019 were \$26.7 million, \$76.9, and (\$21.9 million, respectively.
+The decrease in fiscal 2021 compared to fiscal 2020 was driven by the sale of a portion of the CCXI investment in fiscal year 2020, which did not reoccur in fiscal year 2021.
 The increase in fiscal 2020 compared to fiscal 2019 was driven by the sale of a portion of the Company's investment in CCXI in fiscal 2020.
-The decrease in fiscal 2019 as compared to fiscal 2018 was driven by the sale of a portion of the Company's investment in CCXI in fiscal 2018 and additional purchases of bonds in fiscal 2019.
 The Company's investment policy is to place excess cash in certificates of deposit with the objective of obtaining the highest possible return while minimizing risk and keeping the funds accessible.

-Capital additions in fiscal year 2020, 2019, and 2018 were \$51.7 million, \$25.4 million, and \$20.9 million.
-Increase in fiscal 2020 capital expenditures due to investments in new buildings, in particular, the Company's cGMP manufacturing facility.
-Capital additions planned for fiscal 2021 are approximately \$45 million and are expected to be financed through currently available cash and cash generated from operations.
+Capital additions in fiscal year 2021, 2020, and 2019 were \$44.3 million, \$51.7 million, and \$25.4 million.
+Fiscal 2021 capital expenditures related to investments in new buildings, in particular, the Company's GMP manufacturing facility.
+Capital additions planned for fiscal 2022 are approximately \$68.4 million and are expected to be financed through currently available cash and cash generated from operations.
+Increase in expected additions in fiscal 2022 is related to increasing capacity to meet expected sales growth across the Company and reduced expenditures in the comparable period, fiscal year 2021, due to the COVID-19 pandemic.